 DNS Leak Test:

 Next, to check for DNS leaks, I connected to the same server and found no signs of DNS leaks.
-Check out the screenshot below and you’ll see that I’m only connected to a Belgium DNS servers.
+Check out the screenshot below, and you’ll see that I’m only connected to a Belgium DNS server.

 WebRTC Leak Test:

 As for WebRTC leaks, again, OverPlay passed this test too without any issues at all.
 I must say, it performed better than I expected.
 Even after multiple tests, OverPlay showed no signs of WebRTC leaks.

 Last but not least, I ran its setup file through Virustotal.com to be extra sure.
 Surprisingly, I didn’t found any hidden or malicious viruses at all.
 Overall, highly impressed by OverPlay VPN so far.

 Servers – Is OverPlay P2P compatible?